How to Install Windows 11 on VirtualBox

 Go to the Storage tab and ensure your virtual hard drive is at least 64 GB.

 In the Display window, set Video Memory to 256 MB.
-Ensure the Graphics Controller is set to VBoxSVGA and check the box for 3D Acceleration.
+For the Graphics Controller, choose VBoxSVGA and then check the box for 3D Acceleration.

 Installing 🪟 Windows 11